-Communist Party-has no connection not only with a rising, but with a demonstration, a strike or any other action of this kind.
-This has been fully proved by the court enquiry.
-The burning of the Reichstag - I ignore the statements of criminals and psychopaths - was not taken by anyone to be the signal for a rebellion.
+The burning of the Reichstag-I ignore the statements of criminals and psychopaths-was not taken by anyone to be the signal for a rebellion.
 No one noticed any actions, movements or attempts at rebellion in connection with the fire at the Reichstag.
 No one heard of it at that time.
 All stories tending in this direction belong to a much later period.
 At the time of the fire the workers were on the defensive against the attack of fascism.
-The Communist Party of Germany was trying to organise the resistance of the masses, to organise their defence.
+The Communist Party of Germany was trying to organize the resistance of the masses, to organize their defense.
 But it has been proved that the burning of the Reichstag was the pretext, the prelude to a wide and deliberate destructive drive against the working class and its vanguard, the Communist Party of Germany.
-It has been proved beyond dispute that on February 27th-28th the responsible representatives of the government did not dream that a Communist rising was about to break out.
+It has been proved beyond dispute that on February 27-28 the responsible representatives of the government did not dream that a Communist rising was about to break out.

-I have asked many questions on this subject of the witesses called here.
-Above all I questioned Heller, the wonderful Karwane (laughter in court), Frey, Count Heldorf, and police officials.
+I have asked many questions on this subject of the witnesses called here.
+Above all, I questioned Heller, the wonderful Karwahne (laughter in court), Fren, Count Helldorf, and police officials.
 In spite of the variations among them, they all replied that they had not heard anything to indicate that a Communist insurrection was about to take place.
 This means that absolutely no steps were taken at all by governing circles.

-Presiding Judge : But the court received a statement from the chief of the Western Police Section on this question.
+Presiding Judge: But the court received a statement from the chief of the Western Police Section on this question.

-Dimitrov: In his statement to the court the chief of the Western Police Section related that Goering called him to his office and gave him verbal instructions on the struggle against the Communist Party, i.e., on the struggle against Communist meetings, strikes, demonstrations, the electoral campaign, etc. But even this statement does not indicate that measures were being taken against a Communist insurrection which was about to take place immediately.
+Dimitroff: In his statements to the court, the chief of the Western Police Section related that Goering called him to his office and gave him verbal instructions on the struggle against the Communist Party, i.e., on the struggle against Communist meetings, strikes, demonstrations, the electoral campaign, etc. But even this statement does not indicate that measures were being taken against a Communist insurrection which was about to take place immediately.

-Barrister Seifert spoke of this yesterday.
-He drew the conclusion that no one in Government circles expected a rising at that moment.
-Seifert quoted Goebbels, and mentioned that from the start the latter did not believe the news about the Reichstag fire.
+Barrister Seiffert spoke of this yesterday.
+He drew the conclusion that no one in government circles expected a rising at that moment.
+Seiffert quoted Goebbels, and mentioned that from the start the latter did not believe the news about the Reichstag fire.
 Whether this was so in reality is a different matter.

-The emergency decree of the German government on February 28th, 1933, is also a proof in this respect.
+The emergency decree of the German government on February 28, 1933, is also a proof in this respect.
 It was issued immediately after the fire.
 Read this decree.
 What is written in it?
-It says there that such and such paragraphs of the constitution are repealed, namely, paragraphs on the freedom of organisation, freedom of the press, personal inviolability, the inviolability of the home, etc. This is the essence of the emergency decree, of its second paragraph.
-The drive against the working class-
+It says there that such and such paragraphs of the constitution are repealed, namely paragraphs on the freedom of organization, freedom of the press, personal inviolability, the inviolability of the home, etc. This is the essence of the emergency decree, of its second paragraph.
+The drive against the working class ...

-Presiding Judge : Not against the workers but against the Communists.
+paragraph.
+The drive against the working class ...
+Presiding Judge: Not against the workers but against the Communists.

-Dimitrov: I must state that not only were Communists arrested on the basis of this emergency decree but so were social democratic and catholic workers, and their organisations were disbanded.
-I should like to emphasise that this emergency decree was directed not only against the C.P.G., although, of course, the decree was directed first and foremost against it, but also against the other oppositional parties and groups.
+Dimitroff: I must state that not only were Communists arrested on the basis of this emergency decree but so were social-democratic and catholic workers, and their organizations were disbanded.
+I should like to emphasize that this emergency decree was directed not only against the C.P.G., although, of course, the decree was directed first and foremost against it, but also against the other oppositional parties and groups.
 This law was needed in order to introduce exceptional measures, and it is organically connected with the burning of the Reichstag.

-Presiding Judge: If you make attacks on the German government I shall deprive you of the right to speak.
+Presiding Judge: If you make attacks on the German government, I shall deprive you of the right to speak.

-Dimitrov: In this trial one question has been altogether left without explanation.
+Dimitroff: In this trial, one question has been altogether left without explanation.